 This home-based business idea is perfect for car lovers and car owners.
 As long as you have enough space in your garage to accommodate several cars at a time, you can set up your own home-based car wash.

 You need to invest in a compact electric pressure washer.
 This costs around ₱7,000.
 You need a strong water supply as well.
 In case of water shortage, make sure you have a pressure tank with at least 340 liters capacity.
-This costs around PHP 7,500.
+This costs around ₱7,500.

-Aside from this, you also need a vacuum cleaner with a blower (around PHP 3,700), a water hose, and a stepladder.
+Aside from this, you also need a vacuum cleaner with a blower (around ₱3,700), a water hose, and a stepladder.
 You also need cleaning supplies like pails, buckets, sponges, car shampoo, car wax, car polisher, scratch remover, and tire black.

 As for the income potential, it depends on how many vehicles you wash per day and how strategic your location is.
 You can charge ₱150 for small cars and up to ₱250 for extra-large cars.
 You can offer interior and exterior detailing services, too, which usually range from ₱3,000 to ₱6,000 per vehicle.

-Which of these examples of home-based businesses appeal to you the most?
-These are just a few suggestions if you want to become an entrepreneur.
-Remember that the best home-based business ideas are ones that have proven to be successful.
+Which of these home-based business ideas appeals to you the most?
+These are just a few suggestions if you want to start a side business.

 However, if you have a unique idea inspired by your passions and interests, explore and turn it into a money-making venture from home.
-At the end of the day, you know what business will bring you fulfillment, happiness, success, and stability.
+At the end of the day, you know best what brings you fulfillment, happiness, success, and stability.

 Starting and running a home-based business involves certain costs.
-If your savings are not enough for this purpose, why not apply for a business loan to raise more funds for your start-up business?
-Compare and apply for personal loans for free through Moneymax.
+If your savings aren't enough, why not apply for a business loan to raise more funds for your business?
+You can also compare and apply for personal loans in the Philippines for free through Moneymax.